DrummerViking/tools/Replace-RoomsInMeetings/readme.md

 ```powershell
 PS C:\> .\Replace-RoomsInMeetings.ps1 -RoomsCSVFilePath C:\Temp\RoomsMappingFile.csv -MailboxesCSVFilePath C:\Temp\Users.Csv -EndDate 01/01/2025
 ```
-In this example the script read the Rooms mapping file from "C:\Temp\RoomsMappingFile.csv" and user's list from "C:\Temp\Users.Csv".
+In this example the script reads the Rooms mapping file from "C:\Temp\RoomsMappingFile.csv" and user's list from "C:\Temp\Users.Csv".
 the script will look for meeting items since the current day through January 1st 2025.

+## Known issues
+There is current a known issue that if we attempt to connect to both EWS and EXO Powershell, we have some issues with the MSAL authentication token.
+So if the script is run with the parameter 'ValidateRoomsExistence' it will connect successfully to EXO and validate the room mailboxes existence, but later it will fail to connect to EWS.
+There is still work in progress to fix this.

 ## Version History:
 ### 1.00 - 04/01/2022